JaswikaKilaru/CALENDAR_JS/README.md

-# CHRONOS — Ethereal Command Center
+# CALENDAR — CHRONOS THEME

 A polished calendar dashboard built with Next.js, matching the design spec from the reference image.